 Shaw: No, I am real, real happy with my Triton.
-If I wasn't sponsored by anybody, I'd go buy a Triton.
+If nobody sponsored me, I'd go buy a Triton.

 Keri: Yeah.
-I think I just more mentioned the question for nostalgic reasons, to . . .
+I mentioned the question for nostalgic reasons, too. . .

 Shaw: No. I have no old boats.

 Shaw: I have no desire to restore or work on . . .
 I have so much to work on.
-I have so much stuff that I do that I don't have time to do things like that.
+I do so much stuff that I don't have time to do things like that.

 Shaw: It's not a blip on the radar screen.

 Keri: Now Larry, he did his homework here.
-His next question is: After making the decision not to follow in your dad's business, how long did it take you to get comfortable knowing that you could survive on a fishing income?
+His next question is: After deciding not to follow in your dad's business, how long did it take you to get comfortable knowing that you could survive on a fishing income?